Page 1 – Learning the Basics

 Discovering thumbnails and titles

 I quickly realized how important thumbnails and titles were for getting clicks.
-I started experimenting with Photoshop to design thumbnails that used strong facial expressions, bright colors and simple visual elements such as arrows, symbols and highlighted objects.
-This was one of the first moments where I began to understand how video packaging affects whether the YouTube algorithm recommends content to new viewers.
+This was one of the first moments where I understood how video packaging affects whether the YouTube algorithm recommends content to new viewers.

 First popular videos

-The image above shows several of my most popular videos from this early growth stage.
+The image above shows several of my most popular early videos.
 These uploads include both Geometry Dash tutorials and horror reactions that reached thousands of views.

 Why these videos performed well